Choosing a Wedding Photographer – top questions to ask – 2019 update

 4) What style of photographs does the photographer take

 Some people prefer having just a few formal posed photographs – others like the more traditional approach.
-The current trend seems to be for more informal and ‘documentary’ (or ‘photojournalistic’) photographs, with a minimum of formal photographs also included.
+The current preference seems to be for more informal and ‘documentary’ (or ‘photojournalistic’) photographs, with a minimum of formal photographs also included.

 Make sure you discuss with the photographer what photographs you want from the day.
 You can make a list of photographs you particularly would like, but try and keep it as short as possible.